 Students placed into two developmental courses will be required to take GS102 College Success whose course topics include Academic Success, Career Exploration, and Life Skills.

-Applicants can schedule an ACCUPLACER test online, at the Office of Admissions or by calling (716) 827-2545.
+Questions regarding course placement can be directed to the Office of Admissions or by calling (716) 827-2545.

 International Student Admission Policy